-- White Wine – Chardonnay is a good basic choice.
+- White Wine – Chardonnay is a good stater choice.
 If you are in the mood for adventure, try Viognier (“Vee-own-yay”).
 This is a delicious grape varietal native to France.
 In Virginia, Viognier was granted the privilege of the state’s signature grape.

-Keep it simple by selecting a few different cheeses, fruits, and crackers.
-As well as chocolates or ice cream for dessert.
-If you are in the mood for adventure, discover the offers and varieties of charcuterie and pâté.
+Keep it simple by selecting a few different cheeses, fruits, and crackers, as well as chocolates or ice cream for dessert.
+If you want to step it up a notch, try including varieties of charcuterie and pâté.